 Sir John Parr (c.
-1371), the progenitor of the Parr family which included Catherine Parr, Queen of England.
+1371), the progenitor of the Parr family which included Catherine Parr (1512-1548), Queen of England.
 Without a doubt, one of the most famous of the family in the early years was Thomas Parr (1483-1635), the Englishman who was said to have lived for 152 years.
 Often referred to as Old Parr or Old Tom Parr, his portrait hangs at Shrewsbury Museum and Art Gallery, with an inscription which reads "Thomas Parr died at the age of 152 years 9 months."
 He was treated as a spectacle in London, but the change in food apparently led to his death.
 The king arranged for him to be buried at Westminster Abbey complete with a monument.

 Early History of the Parres family

 This web page shows only a small excerpt of our Parres research.
 Another 86 words (6 lines of text) covering the years 1407, 1461, 1434, 1483, 1483, 1517, 1512, 1548, 1543, 1543, 1547, 1592, 1644, 1725 and 1791 are included under the topic Early Parres History in all our PDF Extended History products and printed products wherever possible.

 Parres Spelling Variations

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Parres has been recorded under many different variations, including Parr, Par, Parre and others.

 Early Notables of the Parres family (pre 1700)

-Notables of this surname at this time include: Sir Thomas Parr (1407-1461), an English landowner and elected Member of Parliament six times; and his son, William Parr, 1st Baron

-(1434-1483), an English courtier and soldier; and his son, Sir Thomas Parr (c...
+Notables of this surname at this time include: Sir Thomas Parr (1407-1461), an English landowner and elected Member of Parliament six times; and his son, William Parr, 1st Baron Parr of Kendal, KG (1434-1483), an English courtier and soldier; and his son, Sir Thomas Parr (c...

 Another 45 words (3 lines of text) are included under the topic Early Parres Notables in all our PDF Extended History products and printed products wherever possible.